Get started with IronXL

 Private workSheet As WorkSheet = workBook.WorkSheets.First()

-' Get range from worksheet
+' Get a range of cells from the worksheet (from A2 to B2).

 Private range = workSheet("A2:B2")